empathyco/x/packages/x-components/static-docs/build-search-ui/web-archetype-integration-guide.md

 <script src="https://x.empathy.co/my-store/app.js"></script>
 ```

-Or if you want to load the staging version:
+Or if you want to load the staging version, you just have to change the script `src` attribute to
+point to the staging environment:

 ```html
 <script>